Banks

 Canadian Imperial Bank of Commerce (CIBC) is a banking and financial services corporation based in Toronto, operating in Canada, the US, Asia, the UK, and the Caribbean.
 CIBC was established on June 1, 1961, as the merger of the Canadian Bank of Commerce (founded in 1867) and the Imperial Bank of Canada (founded in 1873).

-A long story of the organization is also a list of acquisitions, which allowed the Canadian Imperial Bank of Commerce to become one of the largest banks in Canada.
+A long story of the organization is also a list of acquisitions that allowed the Canadian Imperial Bank of Commerce to become one of the largest banks in Canada.
 According to Bloomberg, its total assets are about $837 billion.

 Pros and cons